-Five years ago I set foot in Machu Picchu for the first time.
-I still remember how marveled I was as I saw the sunrise hit the ancient ceremonial city with first dim rays of light.
+It’s been over 10 years since I set foot in Machu Picchu for the first time.
+I still remember how marveled I was as I saw the sunrise hit the ancient ceremonial city with the first dim rays of light.

 It’s a moment I will never forget.